Understanding Dehydration On Elderly: Causes, Signs, And Prevention

 Risk Factors of Dehydration

-The elderly are susceptible to dehydration because of their physiological changes in the aging process.
+The elderly are susceptible to dehydration because of the physiological changes in the aging process.
 However, this can be complicated due to various illnesses and physical and mental frailty.
 Overall, these factors can increase one’s risk of being dehydrated.

 Indeed, dehydration is common for people who have a functional disability and cognitive impairment.
 Diabetes, dementia, and swallowing difficulties are common for the elderly.
 These can be associated with poor hydration.